 The Bodhisatta was once an ascetic.
 One rainy season, needing salt and other necessities, he left his Himalayan home and went to the city.
 The king, impressed by his demeanor, invited him to live under his care in the royal park until it was time to return home.

 The king had a bad-tempered, uncontrollable son, reviled by all, and none of the king’s family, councilors, or chaplains could reform him.
-So the king asked the Bodhisatta to talk to him.
-They took a walk in the park and when they came upon a seedling tree, the Bodhisatta told the young prince to chew one of the leaves.
-So terrible was the taste that he cursed and spit it out.
+So the king asked the Bodhisatta to talk to the boy.
+They took a walk in the park, and when they came upon a tree seedling, the Bodhisatta told the young prince to chew one of the leaves.
+The taste was so terrible that he cursed and spit it out.
 In such a small plant the poison was mild, but the boy knew that when the tree grew large, it would become deadly.
 So he pulled the seedling out of the ground and crushed it.
 Then the Bodhisatta explained to the prince that the people of the kingdom felt the same way about him, and they would never allow someone so fierce and hot-blooded to take the throne.
 Eventually someone would “uproot” him and force him into exile.
-The lesson entered into the prince’s heart and his attitude changed immediately for the better.
-He was humble and kind, and at his father’s death he became a wise and charitable king.
+The lesson entered the prince’s heart, and his attitude changed immediately for the better.
+He became humble and kind, and after his father’s death he was a wise and charitable king.

 In the Lifetime of the Buddha